 The Need: We get it

-Again, the focus here is on the client and their challenge, not on you and your company.
+Again, the focus here is on the prospect and their challenge, not on you and your company.

 Now you’re in the spotlight.
 This section is where you talk about the brilliant solution you’re proposing and why it will work.
 But remember, this is just an overview.
-They can read all the delicious details in the proposal so keep it high level but still provide enough detail to convince them you have something specific and well thought out for them.
+The prospect can read all the delicious details in the proposal, so keep it high level but still provide enough detail to convince them you have something specific and well thought out for them.

-This section should start to provide the client with a sense of relief and get them excited about the result.
+This section should start to provide your prospect with a sense of relief and get them excited about the result.

 The Evidence: We can do it

 It's time to show your stuff.
-Talk about why your company, your team, or your product is not only willing to take this challenge on, but you're qualified to do so.
+Talk about why your company, your team, or your product is not only willing to take this challenge on, but how and why you're qualified to do so.
 Demonstrate what sets you apart and why they should choose you over the competition.

 Maybe this is your niche market and you have lots of experience helping other companies with a similar issue.
 Maybe it’s a particular skill set your team possesses, your research, your algorithm, or your project management process.
 Or maybe you’ve won 27 Academy Awards for best picture, and you know you can make this a hit.